Japan issues 3rd virus emergency in Tokyo, Osaka area

 The virus surge, fueled by a new, more contagious variant detected earlier in Britain, has spread rapidly across the country.

-The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin on July 23.
+The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin in July.

+The third emergency is largely intended as a short and intensive step to stop people from traveling and spreading the virus during Japan’s “Golden Week” holidays from late April through the first week of May.

 The May 11 end of the emergency, just ahead of an expected visit by International Olympic Committee President Thomas Back, triggered speculation that the government is prioritizing the Olympic schedule over people’s health.